 Can You Have Both Attached And Detached Earlobes?

-Earlobe attachment is a genetic trait influenced by multiple genes, and it doesn’t have a single “attached” or “detached” gene.
+Earlobe attachment is a genetic trait influenced by multiple genes,

-The prevalence of attached earlobes varies globally due to genetic factors.
+The prevalence of attached earlobes varies globally.

 It’s important to remember that these figures are estimates, and actual frequencies may differ within specific populations.